imdipo/imdipo/README.md

 Consider there are many field in tech, for now i do have at least 3 of field that catch my interest, there are:
 <ol>
   <li> <b>Data Science & Machine Learning</b> </li>
-I have always enjoyed discovering patterns in events within a given case, as it provides deeper insights into the subject.
-With Data Science and Machine Learning, I can explore data, uncover valuable insights, and build models that can predict or classify various outcomes <br>
+<p margin-bottom: 25px;>I have always enjoyed discovering patterns in events within a given case, as it provides deeper insights into the subject.
+With Data Science and Machine Learning, I can explore data, uncover valuable insights, and build models that can predict or classify various outcomes</p> <br>
 <a href="https://en.wikipedia.org/wiki/Python_(programming_language)">
     <img src="https://github.com/imdipo/gambar/blob/main/1/Python.png" alt="Python" width="75" height="75">
 </a> &nbsp;